TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Heartbeat Respiratory Subsystem.md

 ## Analysis

 1+2.)
-The 24 GHz doppler  radar functions by transmitting a signal described by the equation T(t) = Acos[2pift + theta(t)] This then hits the target and returns the function listed below.
+The 24 GHz doppler  radar functions by transmitting a signal described by the equation T(t) = Acos[2pift + theta(t)] This then hits the target and returns the function listed below: